edicsonm/Building-a-real-time-data-platform-on-AWS/Module-1_Monitoring_For_Operations/README.md

 1. In **Step 2 of 2: Configure Settings**, use the drop down menu to select **timestamp** (result of template transform from epoch to datetime).
 Finish the proces by selecting **Create Index Pattern**.
 If successful, you should be able to see the fields mapping and the respective data types.

-1. To view the logs, select the **Discover** tab in the left hand menu
+1. To view the logs, select the **Discover** tab in the left hand menu.

 1. Ensure that the data source is set to `awswaf` Index in the drop down menu.
 If successful, you should now be able to see the WAF logs.
-(If you don't see any data or new logs coming in, try increasing the Time Range and set the Auto-Refresh interval to 5 seconds)
+(If you don't see any data or new logs coming in, try increasing the Time Range and set the Auto-Refresh interval to 5 seconds).

-1. Use the Search field or the values in Available Fields to explore the data
+1. Use the Search field or the values in Available Fields to explore the data.

 1. Go ahead and create some Visuals using this Index using the **Visualize** tab on the left hand menu.
 For example, you can graph the geographic location of the HTTP requests' origin by creating a new **Region Map** type, using the following data fields.